kevinkamm/AquacultureStochasticFeeding/README.md

 # AquacultureStochasticFeeding
-This repository is complementing [TODO](https://www.arxiv.org/) for investigating the effect of optimal harvesting rules considering stochastic feeding costs in aquaculture farms.
+This repository is complementing [TODO](https://www.arxiv.org/) for investigating the effect of stochastic feeding costs to optimal harvesting rules in aquaculture farms.

 # Installation
 There is no installation required, please download the code and run the main files.
 There is also a Jupyter notebook available for testing the Python code in colab.